CraftParking/ModbusLens/README.md

 ModScope is a Modbus communication and diagnostic utility designed for engineers, technicians, and students working with industrial automation systems.

 The tool enables **direct, low-level interaction** with Modbus-enabled devices such as PLCs, RTUs, and controllers.
-It is built to provide a fast and reliable way to:
+It provides a fast and reliable way to:

 * Read register values in real time
 * Write values for testing and validation